privacygmail cleanupemail security

 • Sold anonymized purchase data to NielsenIQ

-CEO's response: "It surprised us that people didn't know that we were using data."
+The CEO's response: "It surprised us that people didn't know that we were using data."

 Why Privacy Matters Even If "You Have Nothing to Hide"

-Your emails contain:
+Your emails hold:

-• Financial data: Bank statements, investment documents, tax records
+• Financial data: bank statements, investment documents, tax records

-• Legal communications: Attorney correspondence, legal documents
+• Legal communications: attorney correspondence, legal documents

-• Business secrets: Confidential work emails, NDAs, strategic plans
+• Business secrets: confidential work emails, NDAs, strategic plans

-• Personal relationships: Private conversations with family and friends
+• Personal relationships: private conversations with family and friends

 • Identity information: SSNs, passport numbers, addresses, phone numbers